-Coaches for the Rep Program are selected in January/February.
+Coaches for the Rep Program are selected in December/January/February.
 Player evaluations or tryouts will be conducted in January/February/March depending on division.
 These evaluations involve independent evaluators with a baseball background and an understanding of how the evaluation system works.
 These evaluations are based on direct observation of demonstrated skill, estimates of future development potential, perceived dedication to the program and other such factors.
 In this way all players wishing to try out for Rep teams are required to demonstrate their ability so they can be placed at the appropriate level.

 The Rep Program requires more of a time commitment from the players, coaches and parents than the Rec Program.
 This level will typically practice at least twice a week and play almost every weekend, starting in early May and going to August.
 These weekends include league play as well as tournaments.
 Depending on how the teams do, there are Provincial, National and Western Canadian Championships that the team can qualify for (Mosquito only has a Provincial Championship).

 There are also extra costs associated with this level of competition.
 RDMBA fees cover basic expenses such as insurance, some equipment and facilities.
 Rep players have the choice to sell raffle tickets with the proceeds going to RDMBA, or pay the additional program fees as listed above.
-Rep teams are required to cover their own travel and tournament costs.
+Rep teams are required to cover their own travel, umpire fees and tournament costs.
 This extra cost is usually offset by team fund raising activities.
 The amount of fund raising will vary per team and is very much dependent on the amount of travel required.

 If you have a second year 9U child that wishes to tryout for 11U as an underage player they may do so, however, if they are not chosen to play on one of the 11U Rep teams they must go back to their age level and play as a 9U in the Rec division.

 Role of the Players